Utah Museum of Fine Arts: Overview

 UMFA is accredited by the American Alliance of Museums.
 It has a cafe and store located inside the building along with more than 20 galleries.
-The museums permanent art collections include nearly 20,000 works of art.
+The museums permanent art collections include over 22,000 works of art.
 The different cultures represented include African, Oceanic and the New World, Asian, European, American, and the Ancient and Classical World.

 History

 The creation of a formal art gallery on the top floor of the University of Utah's Park Building in the early 1900s marks the beginning of the Utah Museum of Fine Arts.
 In the beginning, paintings by local artists filled this three-room gallery.
 Through the next six decades, the art department at the University of Utah received major art gifts and specific requests from donors to remodel the gallery into a museum.
-After the renovation of the gallery was finished, the University’s president, A. Ray Olpin, established it as the Utah Museum of Fine Arts on May 6, 1951.
+After the renovation of the gallery was finished, the university's president, A. Ray Olpin, established it as the Utah Museum of Fine Arts on May 6, 1951.
 In 1967, Frank Sanquineti was appointed as the first professional director.
 By this time, the museum had entered a new period of growth which resulted in the building of a new museum.

 After the museum relocated in 1970, the Annual Friends of the Art Museum Acquisition Fund was formed to further expand its collections.
-Over the years this annual fund has helped support the expansion of the museum’s collections and its ability to offer art education programs.
-Due to donations from patrons, local and national foundations, the University community, and the citizens of the State of Utah, the UMFA’s collection now encompasses 5,200 years of artistic creativity.
+Over the years this annual fund has helped support the expansion of the museum's collections and its ability to offer art education programs.
+Due to donations from patrons, local and national foundations, the university community, and the citizens of the State of Utah, the UMFA's collection now encompasses 5,200 years of artistic creativity.
 Since the mid-1900s, when the collection was around 800 objects, it has grown to over 13,000 art objects.
 This huge expansion required a larger building.
 Machado Silvetti and Prescott Muir Architects were chosen to design the new museum building.
 The UMFA opened the 70000 sqft facility named for Marcia and John Price on June 2, 2001.
-David Dee was appointed Executive Director the following year.
+David Dee was appointed executive director the following year.

 Since the second relocation, the UMFA experienced growth in all areas of operation.
-In February 2005, the Utah State Legislature declared the UMFA as an official state institution, confirming the importance of the museum’s role as a center for art, culture, and education in the state of Utah.
-In April 2009, David Dee resigned from the museum and Gretchen Dietrich was named Executive Director effective August 2010.
+In February 2005, the Utah State Legislature declared the UMFA as an official state institution, confirming the importance of the museum's role as a center for art, culture, and education in the state of Utah.
+In April 2009, David Dee resigned from the museum and Gretchen Dietrich was named executive director effective August 2010.